Anggi-Permana-Harianja/containerized_model_endpoint_example/README.md

 - Docker build

   Blueprint of creating Docker Image.
-Using docker build we can build our own docker that contains our code, this is the next step of docker-compose that required before we can have a ready-to-use custom container Image.
+Using docker build we can build our own docker that contains our code.
 Dockerfile basically a collection of UNIX command that will be executed into the container and Dockerfile itself has no file format.

+  The difference between docker-compose and docker build is docker-compose is pulling image from repo (so it doesnt have our code) while docker-build is building custom image (that contains our code).
+If we want to use our custom Image that has our code inside (that was build using docker-build) first we have to push our custom Image into hub and then we pull it using docker-compose.

   <pre><p>
   FROM node #pull from Docker repository